Super League falls apart: Agnelli confirms new competition cannot go ahead after Premier League teams withdraw | Goal.com

 "We are proposing a new European competition because the existing system does not work," the statement reads.
 "Our proposal is aimed at allowing the sport to evolve while generating resources and stability for the full football pyramid, including helping overcome the financial difficulties experienced by the entire football community as a result of the pandemic.

-"Despite the announced departure of the English clubs, forced to take such decisions due the pressure out on them, we are convinced our proposal is fully aligned with European law and regulations as was demonstrated by a court decision to protect the Super League from third party actions.
+"Despite the announced departure of the English clubs, forced to take such decisions due to the pressure put on them, we are convinced our proposal is fully aligned with European law and regulations as was demonstrated by a court decision to protect the Super League from third party actions.

 "Given current circumstances, we shall reconsider the most appropriate steps to reshape the project, always having in mind our goals of offering fans the best experience possible while enhancing solidarity payments for the entire football community."

-UEFA made it clear they were against the formation of a new competition to rival their current Champions League structure right from the beginning, with the organisation's president Aleksander Ceferin vowing to impose severe sanctions on the clubs and players involved .
+UEFA made it clear it was against the formation of a new competition to rival its current Champions League structure right from the beginning, with the organisation's president Aleksander Ceferin vowing to impose severe sanctions on the clubs and players involved .

 Ceferin released another statement after receiving confirmation of the withdrawal of all six English teams that had signed up, welcoming them back with open arms while outlining his desire to put the whole episode in the past.